haggarter/HaggartEthanITC210BlogPost/HaggartEthanBlogPost.md

 Now there is state!
 The server knows who the client is and can hold information about the client.
 Things like authentication, updating pages, and other interactive features are now possible with a PHP session.
 As long as the user does not close the browser and the cookie does not expire, the session will be active.
 This is how websites keep a user logged in even when a tab is closed and reopened.

-Let's get down to business and walk through an example for how to go about creating this session in PHP.
+Let's get down to business and walk through an example for how to go about creating a session in PHP.

 ## Tutorial

 ### Setup
 Make sure you have some text editor available to write your code and some way to host a local server.
 I would suggest using VS Code and Docker containers, since they are easy to work with.
 Links to their websites will appear in the Additional Resources section so that you can install those programs.
 That is what I will be using when writing this tutorial.
-The tutorial will assume you have Docker installed and can use it with VS Code to set up a container running an Apache server. **If you do not know how to set up the docker-compose.yml file or how to get a Dockerfile so that you can use php, you can use the files provided in this repository**
+The tutorial will assume you have Docker installed and can use it with VS Code to set up a container running an Apache server. **If you do not know how to set up the docker-compose.yml file or how to get a Dockerfile so that you can use php, you can use the files provided in this repository.**

 ### Step 1: Create an index.php
 We want to create a basic php file so that we can test using sessions.
 Make a file named "index.php" and put in some basic HTML so that it will display on your browser.
 Make sure that your Docker container is up and running so that you can view the website on localhost.